R&D Tax Credits Explained: 2025 Guide

 Which costs don't qualify?

-Any costs not listed above aren’t eligible relief, meaning that you can’t claim for the following:
+Any costs not listed above aren’t eligible for R&D Tax Credits.
+This means that you can’t claim relief on:

-• The costs of any and all commercial activities required to get a product to market
+• Commercial activities to get a product to market

 • Producing and distributing products and services